 It’s called the Building Community Resilience Pilot Program, and it deserves increased support.
 It has not gotten the financial resources that it needs to do everything the people involved in it know they can do.
 And we’ve got to do a better job of supporting it.“

-Democrats like Clinton and Franken suggested the solution to dealing with homegrown jihadists is to “empower” that same community that Republicans sought to scutinize.
+Democrats like Clinton and Franken suggested the solution to dealing with homegrown jihadists is to “empower” that same community that Republicans sought to scrutinize.
 Their approaches were seemingly polar opposites.

 Ignorance and Analysis